Region: US

 Risk & Catalysts

-AS OF 18 Mar 2025Converged wireless/broadband offers from cable operators raises the risk of pricing pressure in the mature consumer wireless market.
+AS OF 24 Nov 2025Converged wireless/broadband offers from cable operators raises the risk of pricing pressure in the mature consumer wireless market.
+AT&T and Verizon have also made sizable fiber acquisitions, enhancing their ability to offer converged services.

 The company has not shied away from acquisitions.
-T-Mobile recently acquired Mint Mobile and announced deals for US Cellular and two FTTH JVs (Lumos and MetroNet).
+T-Mobile recently acquired Mint Mobile, two FTTH JVs and US Cellular.
 So far, M&A has not had much impact on T-Mobile’s credit metrics, but further moves into FTTH may be received poorly by investors.

 Key Metric